How can I extend the life of my filter bags?

 10. What is Microdenier Fabric?

 The term microdenier is used to describe filaments that weigh less than one gram per 9000 meters.
 Micro-denier fabric is either a homogeneous blend of standard denier and microdenier fibers or a standard denier base fabric with a micro-denier cap.
 This creates smaller air passages without affecting airflow, which in turn allows for smaller dust particles to be collected on the surface rather than penetrating into the depths of the felt.
-Southern Filter Media is pleased to work with you on evaluating whether microdenier fabrics are right for your application and operating conditions.
+SFM is pleased to work with you on evaluating whether microdenier fabrics are right for your application and operating conditions.
 Contact us to learn more.

 11. What is ACFM and how is this measure used in various baghouse formulas such as calculating the Air-to-Cloth ratio?